Quantum channels and memory effects: Quantum Codes

 The entanglement fidelity for the concatenation of a repetition code and a noiseless code for the models of \eqref{AMarkov} and \eqref{Amu01} with ${K}_{0}=\openone$, ${K}_{1}=\sigma_x$, $p_0=1-p$ and $p_1=p$ is reported in Fig.\ \ref{figqecc}.
 It turns out that in the first case the concatenated code does not work well for partially correlated errors.
 It is always better to use either the outer or the inner code alone depending on whether one is below or above the threshold value $\mu^\star(p)$.
 On the contrary, in the second case the concatenated code works optimally almost everywhere.
 Hence, one may argue that for the model of \eqref{Amu01} the concatenation procedure is particularly advantageous in the presence of partially correlated errors.

 Another error model often employed is that of burst errors.
-Such errors can be considered as affecting a continuous sequence of quits as opposed to random single qubit errors.
+Such errors can be considered as affecting a sequence of qubits as opposed to random single qubit errors.
 They are well studied in the classical framework where corresponding error correcting codes have been developed \cite{PW72}.
 In \cite{VRA97}, quantum analog of burst-error correcting codes have been considered.
 Hamming and Gilbert-Varshamov type bounds have been derived showing that these codes are more efficient than codes protecting against random errors.
 In fact, to protect against burst errors of width $b$ (that is, errors occurring on a number $b$ of consecutive qubits with $b$ a fixed constant), it is enough to map $n-\log_2 n-O(b)$ qubits to $n$ qubits, while in the case of $t$ random errors at least $n - t \log n$ qubits should be mapped to $n$ qubits.
-Furthermore, in \cite{VRA97} an explicit construction of almost optimal quantum codes has been presented starting from classical binary cyclic codes.